-Getting participants to visit local green spaces Showcasing cultural sites.
+Getting participants to visit local green spaces

+Showcasing cultural sites.

 Increasing active travel levels across Swadlincote.

-Supporting local businesses Growing the social economy
+Supporting local businesses

+Growing the social economy

 - 4.7 In addition to this, the programme will provide South Derbyshire District Council (SDDC) and other local partners with a huge amount of data and insight, which can then be used to aide future commissioning decisions. - 4.8 Intelligent Health the company behind this initiative. take on all the responsibilities of delivery.
-However, they will have regular project calls with relevant persons at SDDC and listen for guidance and direction to best suit the needs of local residents. - 4.9 It would take place across the area in green (this can be adjusted if desired)..
+However, they will have regular project calls with relevant persons at SDDC and listen for guidance and direction to best suit the needs of local residents. - 4.9 It would take place across the whole district as illustrated below.